daticahealth/cks-docs/source/sections/getting-started/11-networking.md

 kubectl apply -f custom-headers.yaml
 ```

-Now apply a patch to the `nginx-configuration` configmap that instructs the ingress-controller to add headers to the client response based on the data in the `custom-headers` configmap:
+Now apply a patch to the `nginx-configuration` configmap that instructs the ingress-controller to retrieve headers from the `custom-headers` configmap:

 ```
-kubectl -n ingress-nginx patch configmap nginx-configuration --patch '{"data": {"add-headers": "ingress-nginx/custom-headers"}}'
+kubectl -n ingress-nginx patch configmap nginx-configuration \
+  --patch '{"data": {"add-headers": "ingress-nginx/custom-headers"}}'
 ```

 The ingress-controller will automatically detect that changes have been made, and reload nginx.
 Updates to the configmaps referenced by either the `add-headers` or `proxy-set-headers` configurations are not monitored, however.
 In order to see the effect of new changes made to the `custom-headers` configmap, you will need to manually restart the ingress-controller pods, like so: